kamanashisroy/nginz/README.md

 - It has [event-loop](src/event_loop.c) module to handle user data in [fibers](src/fiber.c).
 - It has [command shell](src/shake.c) to diagnose the server.
 - Writing new feature for chat server needs very less code(see the following ..).
+- It has an HTTP interface(It is useful for benchmarking).

 Dependency injection
 ====================